MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - If you introduce some bugfixes and keep backward compatibility, increase Z by 1.
 - If you introduce a new feature such as adding a new endpoint and keep backward compatibility, increase Y by 1.
 - If you introduce a completely new feature and don't keep backward compatibilty, increase X by 1 and set Y=0 and Z=0.

+237) FastAPI, Django and other frameworks use asyncronous programming behind the scenes.

 # Python Logging